DHTMLX/scheduler-docs/data/content_security_policy.md

 Content Security Policy Compliance
 ====================================

-Content Security Policy Compliance (CSP) is a web standard used to prevent unauthorized JavaScript execution.
+Content Security Policy (CSP) is a web standard used to prevent unauthorized JavaScript execution.

 The dhtmlxScheduler library provides the **ext/dhtmlxscheduler_csp.js** extension that allows working with dhtmlxScheduler in case Content Security Policy (CSP) is enabled in the app.
 It enhances the security of created apps.